 I graduated from Edinburgh University with a Masters Degree in Psychology in 1985.
 I have studied at Post Graduate level with the Charlie Waller Institute (CWI) at Reading University and at the University of Hertfordshire where I was awarded a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT).
 I am a fully accredited member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
 I am married with four children.

-Central to the workings of Cognitive Behavioural Therapy is that our interpretation of an event or experience affects our responses to it.
+Central to the workings of CBT is that our interpretation of an event affects our responses to it.
 CBT is based on the concept that your thoughts, feelings, physical sensations and actions are all interconnected, and that negative thoughts and feelings can trap you in a vicious cycle.
 I will work collaboratively with you, exploring worries and anxieties that may be new to you or may have been difficult for you to manage for many years.
-Together, we will explore these to understand how they developed and how they are being maintained and then look at new more helpful ways of managing things to allow you to live your life as you want to, to enable you to feel confident about managing your life and to feel good about yourself and the world around you.
-I have an integrative approach to therapy and draw upon other modalities if it is appropriate.
+Together, we will explore these to understand how they developed and how they are being maintained and then look at new more helpful ways of managing things to allow you to live your life in a more rewarding way.
+I take an integrative approach to therapy and draw upon other modalities including ACT, if it is appropriate.

 CBT is an evidence based therapy and one of the most effective forms of psychotherapy for treating all anxiety disorders and depression.
-It can also help resolve relationship issues, handle stress better, help improve your self-esteem and self confidence in your professional life as well as personal.
-It is a closed end therapy with the emphasis from the start of treatment for you to learn to manage your life so you do not become dependent on therapy.
+It can also help resolve relationship issues, help to handle stress better, improve your self-esteem and self- confidence in both your personal and professional life.
+It is a closed end therapy with the emphasis from the start of treatment, for you to learn to manage yourself so you do not become dependent on therapy.
 The number of sessions that you will need is dependant upon a number of factors and will be discussed when we meet.